Prerequisites¶

 Subnet sizes are examples and should be adjusted based on your needs.

-Public vs. Private subnets: Some services require public allocations, while others can operate on private ranges.
+Public vs. Private subnets: Some services require public subnets, while others can operate on private ranges.

 Enabling Internet Connectivity for ACS Servers¶